“A friend is one who knows you and loves you just the same.” – Elbert Hubbard

 All my best on your journey,

-Question for you: What do you think are the most important qualities of a true friend?
-Do you have anyone in your life that embodies those qualities?
+Question for you: What do you consider are important qualities of a true friend?
+Do you have anyone in your life that has those qualities?